TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-07-27-how-to-switch-from-yaml-xml-configs-to-php-today-with-migrify.md

     If you have 1 config file, you already are on PHP side now.
 Close this post and enjoy life.

-    But what if you have 10 or even 100 YAML/XML configs?
+    But what if you have 10 or even 100 YAML configs?
 Are you doing to close down for a weekend to switch your code base?

     Or maybe... **5 minute job**?

-updated_since: "June 2021"
+updated_since: "January 2024"
 updated_message: |
-    Updated Rector YAML to PHP configuration, as current standard.
-With automated input types.
+    Updated with latest symplify/config-transformer.
 ---

 ## Break-Even Automation